OpenSUTD/SAC-student-rules/resource-proposal-sept-2019.md

 Hence, a full electrical overhaul of the space is needed.
 All of the electrical sockets need to be repaired to their original state, and the recessed spaces need to be cleaned out, with additional sockets installed to capacity.

-This means that each electrical recess space must have the following:
+This means that each electrical recess space should have the following:

-- Four (4) fully-functional electrical sockets, fitted for UK plugs
+- ~~Four (4) fully-functional electrical sockets, fitted for UK plugs~~ **See Addendum below**
-- Recess covers should not bulge when a standard laptop plug is inserted.
+- ~~Recess covers should not bulge when a standard laptop plug is inserted.~~ **See Addendum below**
 - All sockets must be rigid.

+> **Addendum Dec 2019**
+>
+> We have been informed by ENGIE maintenance that the modifications to the floor are not possible, since doing so would require tearing up the entire flooring to rebuild the space.
+They have however agreed to test and refresh all of the electrial mains and tighten up the sockets.

 #### Plumbing

 At the current, both water pressure and drainage are lackluster in the SAC.
 As such, the following measures are proposed:

-- Faucet should be mounted in a recess that is at least 5mm lower than the countertop.
+- ~~Faucet should be mounted in a recess that is at least 5mm lower than the countertop.~~
-- Faucet recess should have a countertop area that has the same open surface area as the sink.
+- ~~Faucet recess should have a countertop area that has the same open surface area as the sink.~~
-- Faucet should be able to fill a 1L bottle in 5 seconds or less.
+- ~~Faucet should be able to fill a 1L bottle in 5 seconds or less.~~ **See Addendum Below**
 - Drainage sink should be cleared.

+> **Addendum Dec 2019**
+>
+> ENGIE maintenance has informed us that replacing the faucet and sink is impractical as it requires tearing out the entirety of the kitchenette island.
+They have instead repaired what they could with the water pressure and the faucet.

 ---